 When looking for the best swimming pool dive toys, you want brightly colored objects that are easy to see.
 Soft materials make the toys easier to grab while helping reduce injuries, especially if a toy is accidentally thrown into a crowded area.
 Depending on your preference, you may want either a dive toy that quickly drops to the bottom or one that slowly spirals down so that your child can grab it before it reaches the bottom.

 Even though swimming pool dive toys are designed primarily for play, there are a few key features you'll want to put at the top of your priority list.

 A swimming pool dive toy needs to be manufactured using materials that won't quickly break down or deteriorate when exposed to water, pool chemicals, or sunlight.
-You also want your dive toys to be made of a soft material and not be too heavy, just in case one gets tossed into a crowded area by accident.
+You also want dive toys made of soft materials and to not be too heavy, just in case one gets tossed into a crowded area by accident.
 You don't want any injuries.

 A swimming pool dive toy needs to be easily seen.
 Transparent objects or toys that match the color of your swimming pool may be difficult to locate, especially in deeper water.
 You can reduce frustration by choosing dive toys that are brightly colored.